The SAAWP reports on Aplastic Anaemia (AA) and other rare acquired and inherited bone marrow failure disorders.

 All required study forms are available below.

-Patient registration can be performed before or after vaccination of the patient has started.
+Patient registration can be performed after vaccination of the patient has started.
 For patients invited but not receiving vaccination, the reasons for this are of interest with a limited CRF completion at 3 months.

 Data will be collected with a follow-up of 3-, 6- and 12-months post first vaccination.
 Because of the long follow-up, we would like to receive the CRF at two different timepoints: at 3 months and at 12 months post first vaccination.
 Please send your completed CRFs, password-secured, to Inge Verheggen at email@example.com.